CristianBarragan/CoffeeBean/README.md

 # The problem

-As applications expose more functionality to any caller, you can end up with lots of individual tools/endpoints, each containing its own validation, authorization, query logic, and business rules.
+As applications expose more functionality to callers, you can end up with lots of individual tools/endpoints, each containing its own validation, authorization, query logic, and business rules.

 Foundgine tries to centralize that into a semantic execution boundary.
 The caller says what it wants, while the application remains responsible for deciding what is allowed and how it gets executed.